futurelolfoes/AutoSolver/README.md

 ## How to Use

-1.  **Enter API Key:**
+1.  **ป้อน API Key:**
     * Click on the Google Form Solver extension icon in your Chrome toolbar.
     * A popup will appear.
 Paste your Google Gemini API key into the "Gemini API Key:" input field.
     * Click the "Save API Key" button.
 You should see a confirmation message.
-This key is stored locally using `chrome.storage.local`.
+This key is stored locally using `chrome.storage.local`
 2.  **Navigate to a Google Form:**
     * Open any Google Form in a Chrome tab that you wish to use the extension on.
 3.  **Start Solving:**